Battle of the Dunes (1658): Aftermath

-English involvement
+British involvement

 The Grenadier Guards can trace their origins back to Lord Wentworth's Royal Regiment of Guards which was one of five regiments raised in 1656.
 The Life Guards can trace their origins back to two cavalry troops raised at this time His Majesty's Own Troop of Horse Guards and The Duke of York's Troop of Horse Guards.
-In the Spanish army, the English/Irish royalists consisted of three battalions made up of five understrength regiments: The first battalion was commanded by Lieutenant-Colonel Thomas Blague, of Lord Bristol's regiment combined with Lord Wentworth's regiment (also known as King Charles II's footguards).
+In the Spanish army, the Royalist contigent consisted of three battalions made up of five understrength regiments: The first battalion was commanded by Lieutenant-Colonel Thomas Blague, of Lord Bristol's regiment combined with Lord Wentworth's regiment (also known as King Charles II's footguards).
 The second battalion was command by Lord Muskerry and consisted of the Duke of York's regiment.
 The third consisted of Lord Ormond's regiment of Irish commanded by Colonel Richard Grace, and Lord Newburgh's regiment of Scots under the command of Sir William Urry.
 English regiments were named after their colonels.
 In the French army the New Model Army on the left (by the coast): Cochrane, Alsop, Lillingston and Morgan, on the right 200 Montgommery musketeers.
-Cavalry: Lockhart, Gibbons and Salmo Two out of the three royalist battalions, Bristol's and York's Irish, broke and fled.
+Cavalry: Lockhart, Gibbons and Salmo Two out of the three Royalist battalions, Bristol's and York's Irish, broke and fled.